thetommynyc/functions-wbp-deliverable/readme.md

 - Just like in `Refactoring/refactor.js`, we want to reduce repetition in this function.
 The main difference is that each call to `.map()` takes a function as its argument.
 - Can you refactor this code by extracting the repeated behavior into a DRYer function?
   - This code already works and passes the tests.
 You will know your refactoring is successful if the code becomes shorter, and the tests still pass after your changes.

+### Step 6:

+- Once you have completed all the steps, commit your changes and push your branch to GitHub.
+Use you [Git Resource: Create a pull request to original repository](https://git.generalassemb.ly/SEIR-Boston/git-resource#create-a-pull-request-to-original-repository) for help with this step.